rvflash/goup/README.md

 The `goup` command is used to check updates of any dependencies in the go.mod file.
 It supports the following flags:

 * `-M`: ensures to have the latest major version.
-By default: only the path is challenged.
+By default, only the path is challenged.
 * `-m`: ensures to have the latest couple major with minor version.
-By default: only the path is challenged.
+By default, only the path is challenged.
 * `-V`: prints the version of the tool.
 * `-f`: force the update of the go.mod file as advised
-* `-i`: allows to exclude indirect modules.
+* `-i`: allows excluding indirect modules.
 * `-r`: it's a comma-separated list of glob patterns to match the repository paths where to force tag usage.
 For example with `github.com/group/*` as value, any modules in this repository group must have a release tag, no prerelease.
 * `-s`: forces the process to exit on first error occurred.
 * `-t`: defines the maximum time duration to perform the check.
-By default: 10s.
+By default, 10s.
 * `-v`: verbose output

 `[modfiles]` can be one or more direct path to `go.mod` files, `.` or `./...` to get all those in the tree.